Using Merge Fields

 - Opening paragraph: "Dear

-{{client_name}}, thank you for considering{{business_name}}for your wedding on{{event_date}}." - Payment terms: "A deposit of
+{{client_name}}, thank you for considering{{business_name}}for your wedding on{{event_date}}." - Payment terms: "Total Fee:

 Tips